 The majority of the content in the folder would be best understood by the professionals.

-This document obviously needs to be kept safe, as it will need to be passed on to the new owner of the property with the deeds, when the property is sold.
+This document obviously needs to be kept safe, as it will need to be passed on to the new owner of the property with the deeds of the property when the property is sold, along with all other relevant documentation.

 Having said that, we still want to get the best deal from our investment although we fully appreciate we will never get the capital invested back.